Taarak9/Rough-Computing/README.md

 # Rough-Computing
   * Rough Sets
-  * Indiscernibility relations and properties
+  * Indiscernibility Relation and Properties of Rough set approximations
+  * Discernibility Matrix and Discernibility Function
+  * Reduct and Core Computation in Information/Decision Systems